russel2512/environment/README.md

 Connect the LEDs per the circuit diagram found in the GitHub project.

 **Setup a Raspberry Pi (Node Red is needed).**
 - For information on Raspberry Pi deployment, see https://www.raspberrypi.com/.
 - For information on Mosquitto MQTT broker, see https://randomnerdtutorials.com/how-to-install-mosquitto-broker-on-raspberry-pi.
 - For information on Node Red, see https://nodered.org/docs/getting-started/raspberrypi.
-- Import the text from **NodeRed import.txt** into Node Red.
+- Import the text from NodeRed.txt into Node Red.
 You may need to modify MQTT broker information.
-Server - 'localhost' works ok in my configuration.Change the username and password.
+Server - 'localhost' works ok in my configuration.
+Change the username and password.
 These will need to be change in both the code and Node Red.
  - username="rpi-pico"
  - password="wiznet"
  - Add your city and openweathermap.org key.

 **Proof of concept results:**